 Bewley’s Hotel Instant Coffee

-There is nothing I want more than oily black coffee after am meal sometimes, usually Chinese.
-Thankfully most Chinese restaurants have awful coffee!
-I suppose it’s because the food is bad and therefore the coffee accompanying it should also be bad.
-Like the coffee, it’s the shit food that’s the best.
-I think the texture and taste comes from literally sitting in the machine all night.
+There is nothing I want more than oily black coffee after a big meal sometimes.
+I think the oily texture and taste comes from literally sitting in the machine all night.
 As disgusting as it is, it somehow hits the spot better than desert ever could.

 Tim Horton’s Machine Coffee